Risheek-Rakshit/MapleJuice/README.md

 ## Report

-Please refer to MapleJuice_report.pdf for further insights into design and performance.
+Please refer to MapleJuice_report.pdf for further insights into design and performance and DistributedGroupMembership-Report.pdf for failure detection protocol and DistributedFileSystem-Report.pdf for the underlying file system performance.